neeraj87/aqi-ui/README.md

 ## Project timeline
 Time taken: 2 days

 List of features built:
 1. Reading AQI data from the WebSocket and displaying/updating data on the page
 2. Showing city with poorest and best air quality index for current day
 3. Show all AQI data for a selected city for the current day
 4. Show historic AQI data for a selected city based on selected dates
+5. Perform AQI comparison between two cities for the current day
+6. Showing live AQI trend chart for the city of Indore
-5. Making application mobile friendly
+7. Making application mobile friendly
 .

 ## Project setup